Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 Technical guarantees

-The composite hash is SHA-256 over the ordered concatenation of all event hashes.
-Any missing, added, reordered, or altered event invalidates it.
+The composite hash is SHA-256 over the ordered concatenation of all item hashes (events, documents, attestations) in true chronological order.
+Any missing, added, reordered, or altered item invalidates it.

 The seal event is itself hashed, signed with Ed25519, and appended to the ledger.
 It cannot be forged, backdated, or reversed.

-Every event in a trace retains its own independent hash, signature, and verification URL.
+Every item in a trace, whether event, document, or attestation, retains its own independent hash, signature, and verification URL.
 Trace membership does not weaken individual proof.

-No UPDATE or DELETE on traces or events.
+No UPDATE or DELETE on traces or their items.
 The seal transition (open → sealed) is the only mutation, and it is irreversible.

 Export the proof bundle.
 Verify it yourself.
 The cryptography is standard Ed25519 + SHA-256.
 No proprietary formats.